BackSpaceTech/lightning-eam/README.md

 > **Tip:** Check out the [Getting Started](https://github.com/BackSpaceTech/lightning-eam/wiki/Getting-Started) section to get up and running with a local installation of Lightning EAM.

+### Lightning EAM Forum

+We have created a  <a href="https://groups.google.com/forum/#!forum/lightning-eam-forum" target="_blank">Google Groups forum</a>
+to discuss issues, recomendations and strategy for the project and also for general discussion.

 ## How you can help